 Systemic discrimination refers to the entrenched policies and practices that disadvantage minority groups.
 This can manifest in various forms, including:

-• Racial profiling by law enforcement
+• Racial profiling by law enforcement, which disproportionately targets Black and Latino communities.

 Political Challenges